 - No limits on your income

-And all of this is available at a below-market interest rate.
-Currently, the NACA is offering a 30-year mortgage at 3.125% APR and a 15-year mortgage at 2.375% APR.
+All of this is available at a below-market interest rate.
+Currently, the NACA is offering a 30-year fixed-rate mortgage of 2.125% APR and a 15-year fixed-rate mortgage of 1.75% APR.
 You’d be hard-pressed to find a better deal anywhere else.

 Before you assume the NACA mortgage program is too good to be true, there are certain requirements you’re going to have to meet to qualify.
-Rather than just checking your credit, the NACA implements a character-based approach to determine creditworthiness.
+Unlike traditional lending practices, NACA evaluates creditworthiness based on character, rather than solely relying on credit scores.

-For instance, borrowers won’t be penalized for financial hardship caused by an injury or illness.
+For instance, NACA members won’t be penalized for financial hardship caused by an injury or illness.
 But you must demonstrate that you can afford to pay your monthly housing expenses.

-These expenses include your mortgage, property taxes, homeowners insurance, and HOA dues.
+These expenses include your mortgage payments, property taxes, homeowners insurance, and HOA dues.
 And your income can’t fluctuate from month to month.

 Unfortunately, the NACA mortgage program still isn’t available everywhere, though the organization is working hard to expand across the U.S. It’s currently available in the following states: